subadhra-srinivas/Udacity_Fsnd_Item_Catalog_Project/README.md

 item_catalog_project.py: This file contains the server side program</br>

-categoriesitem.db: Database file which contains same sports related items.
+categoriesitem.db: Database file which contains some sports related items.
 In order to create the database you have to run the database_setup.py.
 In order to populate the database run lotsofitem.py</br>

 client_secrets.json and fb_client_secrets.json: This file contains authorization information for Google+ and Facebook</br>